Ty Tabor: Biography

-He left Matthew and decided to move to Springfield, MO. to attend Evangel College where he quickly entrenched himself in the local music scene.
+He left Matthew and decided to move to Springfield, Missouri, to attend Evangel College, where he quickly entrenched himself in the local music scene.
 One group he played with got the chance to open up for guitarist Phil Keaggy.
 However, right before the show, the drummer for Tabor's band quit.
 Instead of cancelling and missing out on the big opportunity, Tabor volunteered to play drums for the show.
-Not having his own drum kit however, forced Tabor to ask Keaggy's drummer if he could use his.
+Not having his own drum kit, however, forced Tabor to ask Keaggy's drummer if he could use his.
 The drummer, who happened to be Jerry Gaskill, agreed and the show took place.

 Tabor and Gaskill again crossed paths during some demo recording sessions with the Tracy Zinn Band.
 The two became friends and were involved off and on with other musical projects together.

 In spring of 1980, Tabor was asked to perform at a talent show at Evangel with a female singer.
 In the audience was Doug Pinnick, who was impressed by Tabor's performance.
 Pinnick eventually got in touch with Tabor and the two began collaborating musically.

 Eventually Tabor, Pinnick, Gaskill, and guitarist Dan McCollam formed their own band called The Edge which, over time, evolved into King's X. Tabor is the youngest member of King's X, with Pinnick being eleven years his senior, and Gaskill three-and-a-half years older than him.

-Since then, Tabor has become one of the more acclaimed and respected guitarists in music today.
-His playing style and guitar tone, as well as his vocals and songwriting, are crucial elements in the "King's X sound".

-Tabor also opened his own recording and mastering facility in Katy, Texas. called Alien Beans Studios.
+Tabor also opened his own recording and mastering facility in Katy, Texas, called Alien Beans Studios.
 He has mastered numerous album projects as well as produced albums by Rez Band, Jerry Gaskill's solo album, Come Somewhere, and many others.
 Tabor has since relocated and moved Alien Beans Studios to Kansas City.

-Other bands and collaborations

 Solo works

 After writing and performing almost exclusively for King's X for over 15 years, Tabor's first solo album, Naomi's Solar Pumpkin, was released independently in 1997.
 Most of the songs from that debut appeared (re-recorded) on his following 1998 album, Moonflower Lane.
 It was released on Metal Blade Records with much wider distribution as well as a few new tracks, and also featured drummer Alan Doss on the entire album.

 Tabor's next release was 2002's Safety, a much more introspective album that reflected on his then-recent divorce.
 Subsequent Tabor solo albums are Rock Garden (2006), Balance (2008), Something's Coming (2010), Nobody Wins When Nobody Plays (2013) and Shades (2022).